Peter554/ngx-pdfjs/README.md

 # ngx-pdfjs

-A dead simple component for viewing PDFs in an Angular application using [pdf.js](https://mozilla.github.io/pdf.js/).
+A simple component for viewing PDFs in an Angular application using [PDF.js](https://mozilla.github.io/pdf.js/).

 ## Usage

 - `npm install pdfjs-dist`

-- Add scripts to `angular.json`
+- Add scripts to `angular.json`.

 ```
 "scripts": [